 As an educator, you spend a lot of the day thinking about others.
 Did that student turn in his or her assignment?
-Did that parent leave you a voicemail (again)?
+Did that parent send you another text (again)?
 Did your administrator see that email?
-And, often, thinking about others doesn’t stop at the end of the school day when you head to pick up your own child from daycare or figure out something to make for dinner.
+And, often, thinking about others doesn’t stop at the end of the school day when you head to pick up your own child or figure out something to make for dinner.

 The life of a teacher can be draining, and often, teachers don’t make enough time for themselves in any given day.
-Self-care isn’t just a trend; it should be a priority for everyone.
-In honor of Teacher Appreciation Week, take some time for yourself and know that self-care is the best gift you can give to yourself and to those around you.
+Self-care isn’t just a trend on Instagram; it should be a priority for everyone.
+With testing season in full swing after a particularly challenging school year, take some time for yourself and know that self-care is the best gift you can give to yourself and to those around you.
 Here are some things to keep in mind when thinking about what self-care can look like in your daily routine:

 Make time for yourself every day

-Take a moment and reread this first tip.
+Take a moment and read this first tip again.
 Make time for yourself every single day.
 Yes, that seems like a lofty goal, but it is oh-so important in your self-care routine.
-Take out your calendar, and schedule out when you can fit some self-care into your day.
+Pull up your calendar, and schedule out when you can fit some self-care into your day.
 Spending even just 10 minutes in your day centered around yourself can make a huge difference.
 Learn to cherish these moments about yourself, and soon they will become habit.

 Spend time with others who bring you joy

 While spending lots of time around other people can be draining, it can also be uplifting!
 Surround yourself with those who bring you joy, lift you up, and encourage you.
+While this can be challenging to do while practicing social distancing, even a Zoom happy hour or a quick FaceTime to catch up can make a difference.
 Creating a team of cheerleaders in your personal life—whether it is with friends, family, colleagues, and even other educators in an online community (like our own Edmentum Educator Network)—can help you through the good times and the bad.